Integrated Fruit Production

 Integrated Fruit Production, or IFP, is a production system well known to tree fruit growers in Europe.
 Orchardists in the Pacific Northwest are currently adopting this production system, particularly in the Dalles and Hood River areas of Oregon.
 The program gives priority to environmental and human health safety in the production of high-quality tree fruits.

 IFP is more than just integrated pest management with a new name.
 It takes into consideration all aspects of tree fruit production, not just pest control.
-For example, in an IFP program, guidelines are established to assure that only prime orchard sites are chosen for tree fruit production, soil is prepared properly for planting, trees are appropriately fertilized, “soft” pesticides are given preference over broad-spectrum chemicals, and fruit is harvested in the proper manner and time, and stored to maintain the highest quality possible.
+For example, in an IFP program, guidelines are established to assure that only prime orchard sites are chosen for tree fruit production; soil is prepared properly for planting; trees are appropriately fertilized; “soft” pesticides are given preference over broad-spectrum chemicals; and fruit is harvested in the proper manner, harvested at the proper time, and stored to maintain the highest quality possible.

-In recent years, more and more domestic and international markets are requiring producers and processors to certify their operation through one or more of the Good Agricultural Practices (GAP) programs that are currently available.
+In recent years, more domestic and international markets have started requiring producers and processors to certify their operation through one or more of the Good Agricultural Practices (GAP) programs that are currently available.
 These programs focus on food and worker safety as well as environmentally benign production practices.
 The most internationally recognized of these is Global GAP, a European program that provides member growers with access to many European markets.
-In the United States USDA GAP is required for produce sales to the U.S. government.
+In the United States, USDA GAP is required for produce sales to the U.S. government.
 Others include SQF (Safety Quality Foods) and US GAP.
-In all there are more than 35 of these programs available to producers in the United States.
+In all, there are more than 35 of these programs available to producers in the United States.
 It is important for producers to work with their processors and marketers to determine if certification in any of these programs is currently required or if it will soon be required for market access.

 Part of a good IFP program is proper ground cover management.
 Once again, European scientists and orchardists have taken the lead in determining proper management techniques for orchard cover crops in an IFP system.
 They use several techniques to reduce soil erosion and limit the use of residual herbicides, while still maintaining high-quality fruit production.